 Overview

-Rate limits are implemented at multiple levels to protect our infrastructure and ensure fair usage:
+Rate limits are implemented at multiple levels to protect our infrastructure and ensure fair usage:- Host-level rate limits

 - API endpoint-specific rate limits